Flight jacket: Materials

 Due to high altitudes and breakneck speeds in less advanced airplanes compared to the modern day, Royal Flying Corps in Belgium and France started to wear heavy leather flying jackets in the 1910s as leather was considered the heaviest and strongest material for jackets.
 Since then, original bomber jackets were made in heavy-duty leather in order to provide warmth for military pilots.

 The A2 which was released by the US Army Air Corps was made with high wraparound collars, cinched cuffs and waists, and zipper closures protected by wind flaps and fur linings and had a high durability.
 Since then, there have been various versions of the bomber jacket, from having fur collars, cotton outers, and leather straps to knit collars and orange lining in the bomber jacket to aid in visibility in case an incident were to occur.

-Materials of civilian bomber-style fashion jackets are continuously changed each season to bring unconventional styles that cater to customers' needs.
-Not only do designers use leather and wool, but fabrics such as silk, neoprene, satin, and gauze are used.
-Decorative elements like ruffles, embroidered patchwork, lace-ups are also added to the bomber jackets, making them an essential fashion item that comes in various colors, fabrications, and styles.
+Civilian bomber-style jackets were made from materials including leather, wool, silk, neoprene, satin, and gauze.
+Some decorative elements like ruffles, embroidered patchwork, lace-ups are also added to the bomber jackets, these jacket are available in a range of colors, fabrications, and styles.

-Colors
+Colours

 Bomber jackets originally appeared in a midnight blue hue, which was later switched to a sage green after the Korean and Vietnamese wars since it was easier for soldiers to camouflage themselves amongst the forests or countryside during the 1960s.
 Bomber jackets became popular in the non-military audience in the late 1960s to 1980s, especially when the English punks and skinheads started taking over the trend and changed the color into burgundy in order to distinguish themselves and their bomber jackets from the original military flight jackets.
-Brown is also a classic color for leather flight jackets.
+Brown is also a classic colour for leather flight jackets.

 Due to the popularity of the jacket, both high street and high end brands have designed the bomber jacket in a variety of hues.
 Other than the standard navy blue, army green and black, the bomber can be found in pastel tones such as baby pink, blue, mint, or even gold and silver.
 Many designers and fashion brands have taken inspiration from bomber jackets, featuring them in magazines and on the runway.